ruygonzalez/Parstagram/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+Had some issues recording with the emulator (worked fine on actual device though.
+Tried screen recording but since it uses the camera app to record and the app itself uses the camera when creating a post, it crashes).
+Also had trouble with the file size of the gif so I wasn't able to include the postdetails activity in this gif but it should be in the other gif.

 ## License